tarrball/palabritas/README.md

 For example, if your word unscrambles to be "SECURE", this word also contains "CURE", "SURE", "RESCUE", and so on.

 Words are pulled from Webster's Unabridged Dictionary (August 22, 2009) provided by [Project Gutenberg](https://www.gutenberg.org/ebooks/29765).
+It's not the best word list, but it'll do for now.

-The game is still rough around the edges, but I'm working on it.
+The game is still rough around the edges.